 Definition of Flavor: the blend of taste and smell sensations.
-We detect over five thousand aromas but only five tastes (sweet, sour, bitter, salty, umami).
+Humans detect over ten thousand aromas but only five tastes (sweet, sour, bitter, salty, umami).
 You don't taste raspberries, you smell raspberries and taste sweet.
 Add mouth feel (oily, dry, temperature, texture, minty, hot) to get total flavor.
 Flavor = Aroma + Taste + Mouth Feel.
 Flavor is 90% aroma.

 Evaporation: The “engine” that powers aromas to the nose.
 Large evaporation areas + vigorous swirling = Aroma.
 No evaporation, no aroma.
-With NEAT, don't forget to swirl, swirl, swirl.
+With the NEAT spirits glass, don't forget to swirl, swirl, swirl.
 Tulip glass users tell you not to swirl.
 Why?
 Because tulip glasses force concentrated alcohol up your nose destroying your sense of smell.
 Not the NEAT spirits glass.

-Ethanol Alcohol: The enemy of perception, judges and drinkers everywhere, ethanol is anesthetic, numbs olfactory sensors.
-Nosing spirits in conventional glasses (convergent rim design) delivers nose burn, numbing, olfactory fatigue.
-Three whiffs, and your nose sensitivity is operating at 15% efficiency, making it extremely difficult to pick up important, subtle flavors.
+Ethanol Alcohol: The enemy of perception, judges, and drinkers everywhere, ethanol is anesthetic, and numbs olfactory sensors.
+Nosing spirits in a conventional convergent rim glass delivers nose burn, numbing, olfactory fatigue.
+Three whiffs from a tulip glass, and your nose sensitivity is operating at 15% efficiency, making it extremely difficult to pick up important, subtle flavors.
 The best scotch glass, bourbon glass or spirits glass is the NEAT spirits glass, engineered with olfactory science.

-Two Erroneous Assumptions Stagnated Glass Design for Centuries: (1) Collect all aromas with a small rim opening so none can escape detection, and (2) No one will ever separate ethanol alcohol from other aromas.
-"Just live with it" perfectly describes the prevalent attitude which led us to state-of-the-art, style-dependent glassware design.
+Two Erroneous Assumptions Stagnated Glass Design for Centuries: (1) Collect all aromas with a small rim opening so none can escape detection, and (2) Ethanol alcohol cannot be separated from other aromas.
+"Just live with it" perfectly describes the attitude of old school tulip glassware users.

-Conventional Glassware: Tall tulip and chimney glasses have small rim areas (convergent rim), and collect all aromas into one tiny location smothered by strong, nose numbing alcohol so it's nearly impossible to identify a spirit's true character.
-Conventional designs are "styled" to be attractive modifications to the old trusted copita, borrowed from Sherry makers centuries ago.
-"Scientific function" is added by marketing to promote sales, with no basis in science.
+Conventional Glassware: Tall tulip glasses have ridiculously small rim areas which collect all aromas into one tiny location smothered by strong, nose numbing alcohol so it's impossible to identify true character.
+Conventional tulip glass and Glencairn designs are "styled" to be attractive modifications to the old trusted copita, borrowed from Sherry makers centuries ago prior to scientific awareness.
+"Scientific function" is invented by tulip glass marketers to promote sales where no basis in science exists.

 How do Blenders do it?
 Whisky blenders dilute to 20% ABV with water so they don't blow their nose out in the middle of a crucial blending project.
 Why?
-Because they refuse to accept any glass other than the tall, narrow copita, making it necessary to add water to shut down evaporation and avoid olfactory fatigue.
+Because they refuse to accept any glass other than the tall, narrow copita or tulip glass, making it necessary to add water to shut down evaporation and avoid olfactory fatigue.
 Who drinks spirits watered down by half?
-Not the consumer, so why not use a glass designed to handle the alcohol and maximize drinking enjoyment?
-Oh yes, its also nice to smell what's inside that bottle of rare that you paid so much for.
-Distillers need to move out of the dark ages into the scientific age using the best spirits glass available, the NEAT spirits glass, to make head and tail cuts.
+Not the consumer, so why not use a spirits glass designed to handle the alcohol and maximize drinking enjoyment?
+Oh yes, its also nice to smell what's inside that rare, expensive bottle.
+Distillers are finally moving out of the dark ages into the scientific age using the best spirits glass available, the NEAT spirits glass, to make head and tail cuts.
 Hopefully blenders will wise up, too.

-Solving the Problem: NEAT began with science, not in the styling studio.
-Science says, throw away convergent rims: (2) Create a wide bowl to promote swirling, improve evaporation, and (2) lower the rim enough to get the nose close to more aromas.
-(3) Squeeze vapors with a neck to increase kinetic motion and let them expand.
-Lighter, numbing alcohol aromas disappear over the rim, leaving a "sweet spot" to savor and enjoy.
+Solving the Problem: NEAT spirits glass began with science basics, not in a styling studio.
+Throw away convergent rims: (1) Create a wide bowl to promote swirling, improve evaporation, and (2) lower the rim enough to get the nose close to more aromas.
+(3) Squeeze vapors with a neck to increase kinetic motion and let aromas expand.
+Lighter, nose-numbing alcohol aromas disappear over the rim, leaving a "sweet spot" to savor and enjoy.
 Roll your cursor over the numbers in the top diagram to see how it works.
 The NEAT spirits glass is the embodiment of scientific principle.
 Tulip glasses are dysfunctional eye candy.

 Taste the Truth: Taste and aroma are true measures of a spirit's quality.
 Alcohol burn overwhelms the truth, spoiling the experience.
-NEAT eliminates the burn by dispersing nose numbing ethanol.
+NEAT spirits glass eliminates the burn by dispersing nose numbing ethanol.
 Award winning choice of professionals, tastemakers and judging events, NEAT is the choice over tulip glasses and Glencairn by those who know and respect spirits.

 Still like alcohol on the nose?
 You are incorrigible.
 Just push your nose further down into the opening at the neck and sniff.
 It's all there.
-NEAT does exactly the same things all other glasses do only better.
+NEAT spirits glass does the same things all other glasses do only better.
 No other tasting glass or nosing glass separates alcohol and intensifies defining characteristics and quality - only the NEAT spirits glass passes the test of function.

-Patents: NEAT design patent USA D663165, utility patented PRC, utility patent pending in USA, Austria, Germany, and UK.
+Patents: NEAT design patent USA D663165, utility patented PRC, utility patent pending USA, WIPO.